-Hazeldown is lead by an Executive Leadership Team (ELT) that comprises of Stuart Ludford (Head Teacher), Christopher Tribble (Deputy Head) and Lee Goodenough (Deputy Head).
+Hazeldown is lead by an Executive Leadership Team (ELT) that comprises of Stuart Ludford (Head Teacher) and Lee Goodenough (Deputy Head).

-The ELT are supported by our Senior Leadership Team (SLT) who also teach a class:
+The ELT are supported by our Senior Leadership Team (SLT) who also teach a class, except Kirsty Prentice our Assistant SENCo:

-Kit Hardee Year 6 Ebony class teacher and team leader for Years 5 & 6,
+Kit Hardee Year 6 Holly class teacher and team leader for Years 5 & 6,

-David Quint Year 2 Palm class teacher and team leader for Years 1 & 2,
+David Quint Year 1 Maple class teacher and team leader for Years 1 & 2,

 Kirsty Hudson Foundation Beech class teacher and team leader for Early Years,

 Lee Goodnough is currently our SENCo working alongside Kirsty Prentice our Assistant SENCo.

 Hazeldown is divided up into three teams: Foundation Stage, Keystage 1 (Years 1-2) and Keystage 2 (Years 3-6).

 In addition to our classrooms, we are fortunate to have two intervention classrooms the Learning Lab and Command Centre, where intervention classes take place.
 Sarah Cooke our Reading Champion oversees our Accelerated Reader programme and Library.

-We also have a fantastic Chameleons bungalow, which homes our Thrive unit with a designated classroom, messy play room, sensory room and kitchen.
+We also have a fantastic Chameleons bungalow, which homes a designated classroom, messy play room, sensory room and kitchen.

 Our Foundation stage has two classrooms which are connected by a communal play area where the children from both classes are able to join in activities together.
 There is an outdoor amphitheatre and covered play area enabling outdoor play to take place all year round.